 I have absolutely no idea on pressings.
 It did not sell particularly well…my joke is that it went lead…

-Are you satisfied with the way the LP turned out, then and now?
+Are you satisfied with the way the LP turned out?

 As I said, I’d love to remix it.
 It could be a lot more dynamic.
 We did do some really neat stuff…the between tracks sounds…and I love the spoken intro…that was the girlfriend of Bob Cullen, the producer.